sigdotcom/acm.mst.edu/README.md

 ### Cloning the Repo
 Before you can setup the environment, first you must clone the repository onto your local machine.
-In order to do this you must install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+In order to do this, you must install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 If you are on Windows, you might want to consider installing `Git Bash` (there should be an option during the git installation to include Git Bash).
 After